jonesd/udanax-gold2java/translator/README.md

 transformations.

-The JUnit tests are present in the `info.dgjones.abora.ug2java.tests.TestWriteMethod` class, and can be run courtesy of ant:
+The JUnit tests are present in the `info.dgjones.abora.ug2java.tests.TestWriteMethod` class, and can be run courtesy of maven:

-> ant test
+> mvn test

 TranslateSmalltalk.main(...) is the entry point taking an output